Bullying and Harassment

 Being bullied or harassed is bad for your health and your studies, and the SRC and the University take it seriously.

-The SRC and the University have worked together to produce the University’s Dignity at Work Policy which gives useful guidance on what constitutes bullying or harassment, and what you can do about it.
+The SRC and the University have worked together to produce the University’s Dignity at Work Policy, which gives useful guidance on what constitutes bullying or harassment, and what you can do about it.
 There is also a list of helpful FAQs.

-To ensure all victims/witnesses are able to report Hate Crimes, Police Scotland works in partnership with a wide variety of partners who perform the role of 3rd Party Reporting Centres.
-Staff within 3rd Party Reporting Centres have been trained to assist a victim or witness in submitting a report to the police and can make such a report on the victim/witnesses behalf.
-The Advice Centre is a 3rd Party Reporting Centre.
+To ensure all victims/witnesses are able to report hate incidents and hate crimes, Police Scotland works in partnership with a wide variety of associates who perform the role of 3rd Party Reporting Centres.
+Staff within 3rd Party Reporting Centres have been trained to assist a victim or witness in submitting a report to the Police and can make such a report on the victim/witnesses behalf if need be.

-For more information, go to the Third Party Reporting section on the Police Scotland website
+For more information, go to the Third Party Reporting section on the Police Scotland website.

 If you have been the victim of, or have witnessed, a hate incident or hate crime, please call into the Advice Centre for a confidential discussion about what you can do next.
 You will not be pressured into reporting it if you do not feel comfortable doing so at this point.